 The manual offers advice for ventilating the machine through a wall ventilation hole, window ventilation hole or an open window.

-At the time of writing the Indesit IDV75 comes with a 12-month parts and labour guarantee automatically and a 5-year parts guarantee if you register it with Indesit.
+At the time of writing the Indesit IDV75 comes with 12-month parts and labour guarantee automatically and 10-year parts guarantee if you register it with Indesit.
 We couldn’t see any caveats in the warranty about using the dryer in low temperatures or in a garage or outbuilding, so this shouldn’t invalidate the warranty.

 Use the links below to read more about this dryer and see how much it costs from different retailers: